paulsinnett/DirectionChange/ReadMe.md

 # Direction change

-A small project to demonstrate a method for pursuing a target 2D space.
+A small project to demonstrate a method for pursuing a target in 2D space.
 (It should also work in 3D.)

 Move with WASD or arrow keys, or a connected game pad.
 The sphere should follow by accelerating in the direction of the target.
 You can modify the maximum acceleration and maximum speed.